 Seeing a doctor or visiting a hospital at the earliest opportunity is always the best bet, regardless of making a claim for injury compensation.
 However, don’t let the fact that you haven’t had any medical treatment stop you from contacting us to discuss your accident, injuries and the merits or otherwise of making a claim for injury compensation.

 At Direct2Compensation, your enquiry will be met with a sympathetic ear and we can advise you how best to proceed.
 In most cases we’ll arrange for a specialist injury compensation solicitor to speak with you and give you advice about the strength or weakness of any claim you may wish to bring.
-We are experts in handling claims for compensation and may well be able to get compensation for you, even if you have self-medicated or not seen a medical professional.
+We are experts in handling claims and may well be able to get compensation for you, even if you have self-medicated or not seen a medical professional.